amegeddon/Paws-and-Pints/README.md

 Resolution: To resolve the issue, code was added to convert ObjectId to a string format when retrieving data from the pubs collection.
 This adjustment ensured compatibility between the pub IDs in both collections, enabling accurate linkage between pubs and their associated reviews.
 With the data type mismatch rectified, the reviews were successfully associated with the corresponding pubs, allowing them to be displayed on the homepage as intended.   |

+Issue around displaying user_rating within the reviews visually as stars, despite converting to integers within the write_review route there was still a type error being displayed.  |  It appears that the issue is not with the conversion of user_rating to an integer in the route function but rather with how it's being used in the template.
+The error message indicated that a string object cannot be interpreted as an integer, which suggests that user_rating is still a string when it's being used in the template.
+Further investigation revealed that the error specifically occured on the line where user_rating was being used in the range function.
+This was resolved by adding |int after review.user_rating, which ensured that user_rating was intepreted as an integer before being used in the range function.   |

              |